-A1/A1(M) Doncaster (including the upgrade of the final section between Redhouse and Darrington to motorway standard) M1 Junctions 35A to 39 smart motorway, whilst other interventions related to our growth plans to develop proposals for include:
+- A1/A1(M) Doncaster (including the upgrade of the final section between Redhouse and Darrington to motorway standard) - M1 Junctions 35A to 39 extra capacity.

+whilst other interventions related to our growth plans to develop proposals for include:

-- M18 Junctions 2 to 5 (and improvements at M18 Junction 2) - M1 Junction 37.
+- M18 Junctions 2 to 5 - M1 Junction 37.